Time to Find Out Why

 Here's the problem: You place your property on the market, you have people view the home and no one puts in an offer.

-Self doubt creeps in.
+Self-doubt creeps in.
 I've seen for sale by owners ready to throw in the towel after 2 weeks!
 "Oh dear!
-My house won't sell!"
+My house won't sell for sale by owner!"
 Think about it.

-If you had the best real estate agent in the world, there is no guarantee you will have a sale in two weeks.
+If you had the best Realtor® in the world, there is no guarantee you will have a sale in two weeks.

 It's a matter of staying the course.
 Keep marketing and showing the property, doing your open houses and wait patiently for the right buyer to arrive.